asteroid-lang/asteroid/docs/User Guide.rst

 Tuples
 ^^^^^^

-As we saw earlier, the tuple is another fundamental, built-in data structure that can be found in Asteroid.
+The tuple is another fundamental, built-in data structure that can be found in Asteroid.
 Below is an example of a tuple declaration and access.
 ::
     let a = (1,2,3).    -- construct tuple a